ahmrr/c-natural/docs/content/docs/_index.md

 weight: 1
 ---

-## C♮

-C-Natural is a programming language with intentionally English-like, easy-to-read syntax.
+C♮ (pronounced "see-natural") is a programming language with intentionally English-like, easy-to-read syntax.
 It is designed to be a good language for teaching both beginner- and advanced-level programming concepts to students.